PamelaMork/AlkaneBoilingPoints/README.md

 This simple code plots the number of carbon atoms in the alkane on the x-axis and the boiling points of that alkane on the y-axis.
 It generates a properly labeled graph using Matplotlib.

+This is part of the CobberLearnChem project through Concordia College.